 New Jersey councilwoman Eunice Dwumfour shot and killed in vehicle outside her home

-Sayreville police officers were dispatched on a 911 call to a residential property in the township just before 7:30 p.m.
-ET on Wednesday evening, the prosecutor said.
+Sayreville police received a 911 call reporting shots fired and were dispatched to a residential property in the township just before 7:30 p.m.
+ET Wednesday evening, the prosecutor said.
 When they arrived, officers discovered Dwumfour inside her vehicle.
 She had sustained multiple gunshot wounds and was pronounced dead at the scene, according to the prosecutor's office.
 Dwumfour was 30 years old.

 A homicide investigation is underway as authorities work to locate a suspect.
 The county prosecutor has asked anyone with information about Dwumfour's death, or access to surveillance footage of the area where the shooting took place, to submit tips to either the Sayreville Police Department or the prosecutor's office.